redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

-This concurrent counter does not have the drawback of the previous approach.
+This concurrent counter does not have the drawback of the previous global-lock approach.
 In case a thread that is about to increment the counter gets preempted for a great amount of time, other threads can keep using and incrementing this counter.
-Unfortunately, although not obvious from this example, non-blocking algorithms are much harder to devise and verify correct.
+Unfortunately, non-blocking algorithms are much harder to devise and verify correct.
+For example, the first [non-blocking binary search tree](https://dl.acm.org/citation.cfm?id=1835736) is a quite involved algorithm that was devised pretty recently (in 2010).

 There are actually at least two categories of non-blocking algorithms: *lock-free* and *wait-free* ones.
-A *wait-free* algorithm guarantees that if one threads keeps taking steps (i.e., the scheduler provides its with quantam), then each function call that takes steps (i.e., is not stopped forever) will finish in a finite number of steps.
-For instance, the above counter is a wait-free counter. *Lock-freedom* on the other hands asks that at least one thread always finish in a finite number of steps.
-Lock-freedom allows individual threads to starve but the system as a whole makes progress.
+Specifically, a function is *wait-free* if it guarantees that if one threads keeps taking steps (i.e., the scheduler gives it time slices), then the function call will terminate in a finite number of steps.
+For instance, the above counter is a wait-free counter, since we are guaranteed that every call to `increment` will finish in a finite number of steps.
+A function is *lock-freed* on the other hand, if at least one thread always completes its execution in a finite number of steps.
+Lock-freedom allows individual threads to starve but the system as a whole makes progress, since some thread will always complete the execution of such a function.
 For instance, let us assume we wanted to implement the aforementioned concurrent counter using compare-and-swap.
 An approach would be the following:

 {% highlight c %}
 int increment(int* counter) {